 A recent study conducted by Menu Matters found that more than 70% percent of restaurant patrons nationwide identify avocados as a component in a dish if "California" is part of the menu item name or description.
-Almost two-thirds (64.3%) of consumers are willing to pay more for menu items featuring California Avocados.
+Almost half of consumers are willing to pay more for menu items featuring California Avocados versus imported avocados.
 In fact, consumers are nearly twice as likely to purchase menu items made with California Avocado than items containing avocados from other sources of origin.